 We have created a national platform of radio stations in some of the largest African-American consumer markets.
 This platform reaches approximately 20 million listeners weekly, more than that of any other radio broadcaster primarily targeting African-Americans.
 Given the high degree of geographic concentration among the African-American population, national advertisers find advertising on our radio stations an efficient and cost-effective way to reach this target audience.
 Through our corporate sales department, we bundle and sell our platform of radio stations to national advertisers, thereby enhancing our revenue generating opportunities, expanding our base of advertisers, creating greater demand for our advertising time inventory and increasing the capacity utilization of our inventory and making our sales efforts more efficient.
-We have also created a dedicated online sales force as part of our interactive unit.
-The unit's national team focuses on helping marketers reach our online audience of approximately 4 million unique visitors per month.
-Our leading advertising products, custom marketing solutions, and integrated inventory opportunities, provide our advertising customers a unique vehicle to reach online African-American consumers at scale.
+We have also created a dedicated online sales force as part of our leading advertising products, custom marketing solutions, and integrated inventory opportunities, provide our advertising customers a unique vehicle to reach online African-American consumers at scale.
 To allow marketers to reach our audience across all of our platforms (radio, television and online) in an efficient way, in 2008, we launched One Solution, a cross-platform/brand sales and marketing effort which allows top tier advertisers to take full advantage of our complete suite of offerings through a one-stop shop approach that reaches 82% of African-Americans in the United States.